No one’s going to get rich doing surveys online.

 Yes!
 There are tons of legit survey sites.
 You just likely won’t make very much money.

-Swagbucks, Opinion Outpost, Toluna, LifePoints, and Survey Junkie are all great options if you’re looking to make money doing surveys.
+Swagbucks, Opinion Outpost, Toluna, LifePoints, and Survey Junkie are the top 5 sites to make money with surveys.

-There’s no clear consensus around which site pays the most, but Swagbucks, Opinion Outpost, Toluna, LifePoints, and Survey Junkie are all great options if you’re looking to make money doing surveys.
+There’s no clear consensus around which site pays the most, but Swagbucks, Opinion Outpost, Toluna, LifePoints, and Survey Junkie are the 5 best sites if you’re looking to make money doing surveys.

 Do you know your earning potential?

 Take my earning potential quiz and get a custom report based on your unique strengths, and discover how to start making extra money — in as little as an hour.